DiemNewsAndTalks/Diem-News-And-Talks/Gitcoin-Campaign.md

 ###### Campaign Participants.

 Each of them with their own projects and unique backgrounds.
-List here -
+A full list can be found here -

 - SheDAO
 - StudyDeFi